steunix/passweaver-api/README.md

 There is only one built-in 'superuser', namely **admin**, who can create users and groups.
 And **admin** is part of **Admins** built-in group: admin cannot be removed from Admins, but other users can join it.

+Another built-in group is 'Everyone', quite self-explanatory.

-Finally, users can join several groups simultaneously.
+Users can join several groups.

 ### Permissions